Athletics West: 1970s

 In 1977 infrastructure and support was absent from the Amateur Athletic Union, the predecessor to USA Track and Field.
 Because of the demands for amateurism, young American runners needed to finance their own training and travel for competition.
-While scholastic and collegiate competitions took better care of student athletes, post-collegiate athletes were on their own, a demand was immensely challenging.
+While scholastic and collegiate competitions took better care of student athletes, post-collegiate athletes were on their own, a demand that was immensely challenging.

 Bowerman and Knight, who were runners themselves, recognized the situation that their sport existed in, so they decided to take the meager profits from their fledgling Nike company to try to reignite competitive running in the U.S. They recruited Harry Johnson, a high school coach who was known for his warden-like demeanor and rigorous training tactics.
 Johnson was the winningest coach in Oregon high school history, with the attainment of 25 state titles in his career.
 Johnson's first acquisition was Craig Virgin, a young runner from Illinois, U.S.

 Virgin was joined by a team of gifted athletes, including Jim Crawford, an Army vet who specialized in the 1500 meters; Phil Kane, an accounting major and powerhouse in the 1,500-meter event; seminary student and marathoner Jeff Wells; Doug Brown; George Malley; and Mike Manke.
-(Mac Wilkins and shot putter Al Feuerbach signed on shortly thereafter.)
+Mac Wilkins and shot putter Al Feuerbach signed on shortly thereafter.

 Nationally, the Athletics West men performed well in competitions, with Wells winning the marathon in Honolulu, Virgin winning a title in the 5,000-meter event in Knoxville and Malley placing first in the 1,500-meter event in Corvallis, Oregon.
 The team then traveled to Europe for two months to engage in international-level competition for the first time.
-Athletics West's final American meet before their Europe trip was the national championship event, where Virgin won the club's first National Championship in the 10,000 meters, they swept the steeplechase, and Feuerbach won the shot put.
+Athletics West's final American meet before their Europe trip was the national championship event, where Virgin won the club's first national championship in the 10,000 meters, they swept the steeplechase, and Feuerbach won the shot put.

 In Europe, the team then competed against athletes who had benefited from years of state-sponsored training.
 However, every single Athletics West runner clocked personal bests while competing in Europe, including eight records apiece set by Virgin and Brown.

 Although the original nucleus of the team dissolved after the European tour, the experimental opening season of Athletics West was successful.
 Even though they had been two of the team's best performers, Virgin and Malley left the team due to Coach Johnson's dictatorial coaching style.
 Johnson announced at the conclusion of the team's first year: "Everybody understands and believes in our approach now.
 They realize the discipline and courage involved in taking a long-term approach to training.
 I think there's a different perspective now.

 Between 1979 and 1989, Henry Marsh, Doug Brown and Brian Diemer swept the national steeplechase championship all in the Athletics West uniform.
 Diemer also won in 1990, but the team name had evolved into Nike International.